MFNttps/mfnttps.github.io/_mfnttps/priv-esc_checklist_linux.md

   privilege-escalation:
     - description: Simplistic and standard checklist for linux privilege escalation, in no particular order
       code: |
+      Feel free to copy paste the entire listing below
         #Standard:
         - [ ] whoami
         - [ ] id